smitoi/3DMP/final project - water drop mechanism/README.md

 <img src="images/water-drop-mechanism.png" alt="images/water-drop-mechanism.png" width="600"/>

-The turntable render is found in the 'images' folder as a .mp4.
+The turntable render is found in the 'images' folder - water-drop-mech.mp4.

 ### Bonus:
 * I kept in mind this should be 3D printed.
 It can be printed and assembled without too much trouble.